Skip navigation

 How can I change the way I live to make my heart stronger?

-Is it okay to be sexually active?
-Is it safe to use sildenafil (Viagra), vardenafil (Levitra), or tadalafil (Cialis) if I’m a man?
+Is it OK to be sexually active?
+Is it safe to use sildenafil (Viagra), vardenafil (Levitra), or tadalafil (Cialis)?

-What medicines am I taking to treat angina?
+What medicines am I taking to treat or prevent angina?

-If I am taking aspirin or clopidogrel (Plavix), is it okay to take ibuprofen (Advil, Motrin), naproxen (Aleve, Naprosyn), or other medicines for pain due to arthritis, headache, or other problems?
+If I am taking aspirin, clopidogrel (Plavix), ticagrelor (Brilinta), prasugrel (Effient), or another blood thinner, is it OK to take ibuprofen (Advil, Motrin), naproxen (Aleve, Naprosyn), or other pain medicines?

 Alternative Names